About Studio NEiDA

-Studio NEiDA’s architecture is rooted in its context, made of and for its place.
-As showcased in the recently completed Guesthouse Adakpame in Lomé that features raw clay brick walls and custom-designed wooden door frames and The Falcon cinema in Berekuso which draws inspiration from Asante architectural traditions.
+Studio NEiDA’s architecture is contextual, made of and for its place.
+As showcased in the recently completed Guesthouse Adakpame in Lomé that features raw clay brick walls and custom-designed wooden door frames and The Falcon cinema in the Accra region which draws inspiration from Asante architectural traditions.

-Underpinning Studio NEiDA’s work is their teaching and research practice, which includes work with educational institutions such as the Berlinale International University and SOAS (University London), as well as independent utopian proposals such as an adaptive reuse concept for the Lomé’s Hotel de la Paix ruin and the Afrotopia interview series
+Underpinning Studio NEiDA’s work is their teaching and research practice, which includes work with educational institutions such as Berlin International University and SOAS (University London), as well as putting forth their own utopian proposals such as an adaptive reuse concept for the Lomé’s Hotel de la Paix ruin and the Afrotopia interview series.

 Studio NEiDA works in English, French and German.